soo-hwanlee/soo-hwanlee.github.io/_pages/cv.md

 ## Workshop

-- Upcoming \| Workshop on publishing and conferences, The Linguistics Association of NYU (LANYU)
+- Upcoming \| Workshop on Publishing and Conferences, The Linguistics Association of NYU (LANYU)

 <!-- ## Affiliation